 Local fish – the essence of Portuguese food

-• Octopus (Polvo), e.g. Polvo á Lagareiro – baked octopus with oil and garlic
+• Octopus (Polvo): A beloved dish in Portugal.
+Try Polvo à Lagareiro – baked octopus with olive oil and garlic.

-• Cataplana and Fish stew (Caldeirada de peixe)
+• Cataplana and Fish Stew (Caldeirada de Peixe): Slow‑cooked seafood dishes full of rich flavours.

 Shellfish of Portugal

-• Ostras (Oysters) – Best raw or opened in BBQ with lemon
+• Ostras (Oysters): Best eaten raw or opened on the barbecue with a squeeze of lemon

 Typical meat dishes

-• Carne à Portuguesa (Portuguese style meat) – is the recipe above but without clams.
+• Carne à Portuguesa: Similar to the Alentejana version but without clams.

 Local fruits and vegetables